JonusNattapong/Botnet/README.md

 1. Configure the `config.toml` file for IRC settings (or hardcoded).
 2. Run the botnet client.
 3. Use the example commands to control the botnet.

-## Disclaimer

-This software is for educational purposes only.
-Use responsibly and within the bounds of the law.